rooiss/tourney/README.md

 ## Tournament Component

+- [ ] view page for single tournament details
+  - [ ] see who else is signed up for that tournament
+- [ ] protectedRoute
-- [ ] hmmmmmm
+- [ ] tournament context

 ## Misc

-- [ ] conditional rendering on navbar for logout/login
+- [ ] error handling for a lot of various things

 # Nice to haves